inverno-io/inverno-mods/inverno-web-server/README.md

 Flux<T> list(@HeaderParam Optional<Format> format);
 ```

-In previous example, the `Format` type is an enumeration indicating how book references must be returned (eg. `SHORT`, `FULL`...), a `format` header may or may not be added to the request since it is declared as optional:
+In previous example, the `Format` type is an enumeration indicating how book references must be returned (e.g. `SHORT`, `FULL`...), a `format` header may or may not be added to the request since it is declared as optional:

 ```plaintext
 $ curl -i -H 'format: SHORT' http://locahost:8080/book